NEW: An agent drops Manziel, says it's "painfully obvious that his future rests solely in his own hands"

 Police: Woman claimed Manziel hit her several times

-According to a redacted police report, Crowley told investigators she and Manziel were alone Saturday at an upscale hotel in Dallas after hanging out with friends earlier.
+According to a redacted report released Thursday by police in Fort Worth, Texas, the ex-girlfriend told investigators that she and Manziel were alone Saturday at an upscale hotel in Dallas after hanging out with friends earlier.

-She said Manziel became aggressive and hit her several times, including once on the left ear.
-She said Manziel insisted on driving her to her apartment in Fort Worth because she was drunk.
+Colleen Crowley, 23, said Manziel became aggressive and hit her several times, including once on the left ear.
+She claims Manziel insisted on driving her to her apartment in Fort Worth.
 Manziel hit her again on the drive there, she told police.

-Fort Worth police didn't charge Manziel, 23, saying at the time there was no evidence a crime had been committed in their jurisdiction.
+Manziel, 24, was not charged for the incident, which occurred after 2 a.m.
+Saturday.
+Fort Worth police said at the time there was no evidence a crime had been committed in their jurisdiction.
+Dallas police said they were looking into the matter.

 The Browns said Thursday that the team had nothing more to add to a statement released earlier this week.